davidmogar/gblinks/README.rst

 I have a fix/new feature
 ------------------------

 That's great.
-Contributors are always welcome.
+Contributors are always welcomed.
 Just send a pull request and be part of gblinks!